Growth Models and Development Strategies

 Credits: 4 ECTS

-This course provides an introduction to the main theories of economic growth and to key contributions in the development literature and their policy implications.
-It also looks at a number of contrasting country experiences to illustrate the diversity of economic outcomes and policies.
-It deals with fundamental questions such as: Why are there rich countries and poor countries?
+This course introduces the main theories of economic growth and key contributions in the development literature, as well as their policy implications.
+It deals with fundamental questions such as: Why are there rich and poor countries?
 Why some countries grow while others stagnate?
 How can a poor country industrialise?
-Are developing economies on the same path as developed ones?
-Or are they relegated to a subordinate role in a world of uneven development?
+What are the appropriate policies to support growth and development in the 21st century?

 The course is organised into three interrelated modules:

 - Module I. Growth and development (sessions 1 and 2)

 - Module II.
 Structural change and natural resources (sessions 3 to 6)

 - Module III.
 Trade and Development - Recent Debates on Globalization (sessions 7 to 12)

 The first Module deals with the relationship between economic growth and human development and discusses the main insights of the neo-classical growth model.
 The second Module pays particular attention to the process of structural change and economic dualism.
 It concentrates on the crucial themes of industrialisation and urbanisation under globalisation, as well as the “resource curse” debate.
 The third Module is devoted to discussing the linkages between trade and development and recent debates on globalization with an emphasis on the role of technology, policies (e.g., trade policies), and politics, and the relevance of global value chains in the world economy.